The Ultimate Guide to Year-End Giving

 Remember those SMART goals you set when planning your year-end campaign?
 It’s time to evaluate whether or not they were met.

-The most successful nonprofits host this kind of post-mortem because it helps reveal deep insights into what worked and what didn’t.
+The most successful nonprofits host this kind of post-mortem because it helps reveal deep insights into what worked and what didn’t!
+All information is useful information.

-That way, you can improve your tactics for next year’s campaign (which you’ll want to start planning right about now!).
+This will help you improve your tactics for next year’s campaign (which you’ll want to start planning right about now!).

 Monthly giving banner